steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 ```

-Checking our list of interface to see if the tun interface is added
+Checking our list of interfaces to see if the tun interface is listed

 ```shell
 $ ip addr